Canadian Pharmacists Association

 To access the module:

+In case you missed it!
+The Indigenous Terminology module is also available through the eLearn platform and is now available free of charge.
 The Indigenous Terminology module was developed by Marie Rocchi (University of Toronto) and has been endorsed by the Indigenous Pharmacy Professionals of Canada (IPPC).

 Indigenous Pharmacy Professionals of Canada